-- (a) A delegation of Level 3 authority does not include best value competitive procurements of any dollar amount or authority for other than full and open competition procurement of non-IT products or services above the \$5,000 competition threshold. - (b) Judiciary staff who are conditionally appointed as procurement officers with a delegation of Level 3 authority pending completion of required training do not have authority to enter into commercial agreements, license agreements, and special use agreements.
+- (a) A delegation of Level 3 authority does not include authority for the following procurements: - best value competitive procurements of any dollar amount; - sole source procurement of non-IT products or services, except training products or services, above the \$5,000 competition threshold, or - sole source procurement of training products or services above the separate \$25,000 competition threshold applicable to these products or services. - (b) Judiciary staff who are conditionally appointed as procurement officers with a delegation of Level 3 authority pending completion of required training do not have authority to enter into commercial agreements, license agreements, and special use agreements.